Thai Investment Consultant Licensing Exams - P1 - หลักสูตรผู้แนะนําการลงทุนตราสารทั่วไป - [35]

 {"correct_answer_key": "c"}

-• d) Threat of new entrants
+• d) Threat of new entrants: This is definitely one of the five forces.

-The question asks which of the following is NOT a factor in Porter's Five Forces model.
-Porter's Five Forces include: threat of new entrants, bargaining power of suppliers, bargaining power of buyers, threat of substitute products or services, and competitive rivalry.
-Bargaining power with the government is not one of the five forces.
+Explanation: Porter's Five Forces model includes threat of new entrants, bargaining power of buyers, threat of substitutes, bargaining power of suppliers, and competitive rivalry.
+Bargaining power of the government is not one of them.

 {"correct_answer_key":"c"}